helm/helm-www/content/en/docs/chart_template_guide/function_list.md

   JSON with HTML characters unescaped.
 - `fromYaml`: Convert a YAML string to an object.
 - `fromJson`: Convert a JSON string to an object.
+- `fromJsonArray`: Convert a JSON array to a list.
 - `toYaml`: Convert list, slice, array, dict, or object to indented yaml, can be used to copy chunks of yaml from any source.
 This function is equivalent to GoLang yaml.Marshal function, see docs here: https://pkg.go.dev/gopkg.in/yaml.v2#Marshal
+- `fromYamlArray`: Convert a YAML array to a list.

 Only `atoi` requires that the input be a specific type.
 The others will attempt to convert from any type to the destination type.
 For example, `int64` can